Security model¶

 capabilities dropped,

 no-new-privileges, a--pids-limit, and default memory/CPU ceilings (overridable viaRUNEWARD_SANDBOX_MEMORY,RUNEWARD_SANDBOX_CPUS,RUNEWARD_SANDBOX_PIDS; set to0to disable).
-Settinghost.read_only = truemounts the root filesystem read-only (with a writable/tmpand the writable workspace) on both Docker and Kubernetes.host.seccomp/host.apparmorpin a seccomp/AppArmor profile (Docker--security-opt; Kubernetes Localhost profiles), and Kubernetes pods default to the runtime's seccomp profile rather than Unconfined. - Control-plane authentication.
+Settinghost.read_only = truemounts the root filesystem read-only (with a writable/tmpand the writable workspace) on both Docker and Kubernetes.host.seccomp/host.apparmorpin a seccomp/AppArmor profile (Docker--security-opt; Kubernetes Localhost profiles), and Kubernetes pods default to the runtime's seccomp profile rather than Unconfined.
+A Charter can explicitly override an application image's entrypoint withhost.command; Docker/Podman creation requires the process to remain alive across post-start checks before the Citadel is reported as running. - Control-plane authentication.

 runeward servebinds127.0.0.1by default and refuses any non-loopback--bindunless authentication is set (an API token via--token/RUNEWARD_API_TOKEN, or an RBAC store).
-When set it is required on every request — REST,/mcp, the terminal WebSocket, and the dashboard — and optional TLS is available via--tls-cert/--tls-key.
+When set it is required on every request — REST,/mcp, the terminal WebSocket, and the dashboard.
+A non-loopback listener also refuses plaintext HTTP unless TLS is configured with--tls-cert/--tls-keyor the operator explicitly passes--allow-insecure-httpbehind a trusted TLS-terminating proxy.
 Request bodies are size-capped to bound memory use. - RBAC / multi-principal auth.
 Setting

-POST /v1/sandboxes/{id}/usage; usage accrues per sandbox and per profile (surfaced in Prometheus and the sandbox view).
-A profile'slimits.max_tokens/limits.max_cost_usdcaps are enforced fail-closed — once exceeded, further governed tool calls are denied. - Attributed approvals.
+POST /v1/citadels/{id}/usage; usage accrues per Citadel and per Charter (surfaced in Prometheus and the Citadel view).
+A Charter'srationing.max_tokens/rationing.max_cost_usdcaps are enforced fail-closed — once exceeded, further governed tool calls are denied. - Attributed approvals.
 Resolving an approval records who decided it (the

 RBAC principal name, else